andrasbarany/pdf-rename/README.md

 does not handle more than two authors consistently (yet?).
 The bibliography entry is using `biblatex` fields (e.g. `journaltitle`) but can be adapted easily.
 The script also recognises subtitles when introduced by ‘:’.

+Finally, the script does not actually rename the file — it creates a copy.
+This was safer to play around with.

 ## Help